Kippa-Ring railway station

-Kippa-Ring railway station is the terminus of the Redcliffe Peninsula railway line and serves the suburb of Kippa-Ring in City of Moreton Bay, Queensland, Australia.
-It features a park & ride facility and local bus stops.
-A stabling facility, capable of holding 10 six car trains, is located to the west of the station.
-It opened, together with the rail line, on 4 October 2016.
+Kippa-Ring is a railway station operated by Queensland Rail, which serves as the terminus of the Redcliffe Peninsula line.
+It opened in 2016 and serves the Moreton Bay suburb of Kippa-Ring.
+It is a ground level station, featuring one island platform with two faces.

-Following an upgrade of Kippa-Ring railway station's car park, the station now has 408 parking spaces, consisting of 396 normal parking spaces, two new family parking spaces, and ten disability parking spaces, eight are located near the grassed area at the entrance to the station, with two of the originally installed spaces still available, with the rest being replaces by the two family parking spots and seven regular parking spots.
+Following an upgrade of Kippa-Ring railway station's car park, the station now has 408 parking spaces, consisting of 396 regular parking spaces, two new family parking spaces, and ten disability parking spaces, eight are located near the grassed area at the entrance to the station, with two of the originally installed spaces still available.

 Services

 Kippa-Ring is served by trains operating to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.